azeez-d3v/DocuQandA/README.md

 - **Improved Typography**: Custom styling for chat messages with better line spacing and list formatting.
 - **Global Scrollbar Hiding**: A cleaner, modern look with hidden scrollbars (while maintaining functionality) across the application.
 - **Smart File Input**: The file upload area handles `.md` and `.txt` files with auto-populating fields and scrollable content preview.
+- **Empty State Handling**: Intelligent UI that detects when no documents are indexed, disabling specific retrieval modes and showing a clear "No documents" warning banner.
+- **Smooth Animations**: Transitions for UI elements to prevent jarring layout shifts.

 ### Future Enhancements